thomasbui93/MEAN-Application/README.md

 ## Git guides

-- To create a new branch: ´´´git checkout -b branch-name´´´
+- To create a new branch: ´git checkout -b branch-name´
-- Before committing it's good to do ´´´git diff´´´
+- Before committing it's good to do ´git diff´
-- And ´´´git status´´´
+- And ´git status´
-- Then ´´´git add -A´´´
+- Then ´git add -A´
-- Then ´´´git commit -a´´´ and enter your commit message.
+- Then ´git commit -a´ and enter your commit message.